CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 ## Embedding Humour with Systems Surprise

 Systems surprise is, in Schopenhauer's terms, the sudden perception of incongruity between a mental model and the actual rules of a game.
-As we saw in Mess *Adventures*,
+As we saw in *Mess Adventures*,

 In this case, systems surprise is acting alone as the ludic equivalent of a one-liner: the player's mental model snaps from one well-defined shape (one where the ground cannot simply disappear out from under them) to another (one where it can).
 There's not a change in fidelity here, since the moment is, on a systemic level, self-contained.
 Systems surprises lend themselves to jokes <strong>embedded</strong> by the designer.

 An even more elementary example is *Scary Maze Game*.
 The player would expect their win condition to be completing a series of mazes, but in reality their is only one level, and no way of winning - a reality that comes suddenly, shockingly, and hilariously into focus when the jumpscare comes.
 In mental modelling terms,

 But comedy doesn't begin or end with punchlines.
-If you've ever heard Norm Macdonald's <a href="https://www.youtube.com/watch?v=jJN9mBRX3uo"><strong>moth joke</strong></a>, you'll know how much craft goes in to setting up a joke, how much tension can be wrung out of the fact you just can't tell where it's going.
+If you've ever heard Norm Macdonald's <a href="https://www.youtube.com/watch?v=jJN9mBRX3uo"><strong>moth joke</strong></a>, you'll know how much craft goes in to setting up a joke, how much comic tension can be wrung out of the fact you just can't tell where it's going.
 Suspense is followed by surprise; the audience's anticipation of the punchline heightens the eventual moment of release.
 This too is an affordance of both content and systems, especially in the case of puzzlers.

-Perhaps surprisingly,
+Now, *Understanding Systems Surprise* recognises .
+However, it doesn't make explicit that this moment can be funny.

 Puzzle games especially lend themselves to telling this type of joke on a systemic level.
 They're already built around the release of a satisfying solution - so what if

-(its no coincidence that both installments of *Mess Adventures* pastiche *Baba Is You* at several points).
+creating a paradox in *Patrick's Parabox*, or  *Baba Is You*, there's suspense and surprise here is totally systemic (its no coincidence that both installments of *Mess Adventures* pastiche *Baba* at several points).
 And once again, my favourite example is from the heyday of Adobe Flash...

 <div style="text-align:center;width:75%;display:block;margin-left:auto;margin-right:auto">
 <img src="assets/img/posts/2025-10-09-dont-touch-blue.png" alt="Alt. text." style="aspect-ratio:4/3;border-radius:0.5rem;">